TimB44/class/spec.md

 ```

 Zero-argument functions can't be defined or called.
 This makes parsing
-a bit more convenient, and doesn't impact usability much.
+a bit more convenient, and doesn't impact usability much, because a
+zero-argument function can't do anything useful anyway.

 Variables are defined with `let` commands/statements.
 (They are also
 introduced by function arguments and `read` commands.)